Digital Collections Development Policy

 - The collection supports research, pedagogical, and/or institutional goals.

-- The subject is of interest (either long-term or emerging) at Georgetown or within the broader community.
+- The subject is of interest at Georgetown or within the broader community, including but not limited to the following:

 - Digitizing the collection enhances the intellectual value of the original objects by improving functionality or providing access to fragile or inaccessible objects.